I stringing together letters that weave together the stories of my family.

 Words can be beautiful when crafted by someone with a kind heart.

 Words can soothe when spoken by a gentle soul.

-But, words wielded by the ignorant can leave behind a painful mark.
+But words wielded by ignorant people can leave a painful mark.

-Last week my daughter happily drew lines on a chalkboard in our doctor’s waiting room.
-The older woman sitting beside me asked how old my girl is.
+As my daughter happily drew lines on a chalkboard in our doctor’s waiting room, an older woman sitting beside me asked how old my girl is.

-When I told her she said, “Awfully small for three isn’t she?”
+When I told her she said, “Awfully small for her age, isn’t she?”

-The response in my head was, “You’re awfully stupid for 60, aren’t you?”
+The response in my head was, “Awfully stupid for your age, aren’t you?”

 What I actually said was, “Yup.
 She’s our little girl.”

 Without missing a beat this woman told me her sister worked at a school with kids more “far gone” than my child.
-Far gone?
-Are you kidding me?
+Far gone??
 She went on about how important it is to catch “these kids” early if they’re going to have any chance at all.

 “So, would she be considered special needs then?” she continued.

 I would have preferred to slap her but instead answered, “I guess, but we just think she’s special.”

-I didn’t believe she intended to be hurtful, she was just simply ignorant.
+I don’t think she intended to be hurtful, she was just simply ignorant.
 With that in mind, I was able to let it go.
 Mostly.

 …Tactless fool.
 Ok, NOW I’ve let it go.